shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 > Figure 6.
 MATLAB FFT plot with 585, 660, and 735 Hz frequencies.

 This code in figure 7 takes 256 samples and uses FFT functions to detect whether the input frequency is 660Hz.
 This code was tested with input frequencies of 585Hz, 660Hz, and 735Hz.
 A built in LED, circled in figure 9, on the Arduino is lit to indicate that 660Hz is detected, and the built in LED is off when a frequency less than or equal to 585Hz, or greater than or equal to 735Hz.
-This video shows the built in LED reacting to the three input frequencies: https://youtu.be/tWlF1rdGw6Y
+This [video](https://youtu.be/tWlF1rdGw6Y) shows the built in LED reacting to the three input frequencies.

 ```
 /*